stszap/coredns.io/content/manual/configuration.md

 Thus most users use the *Corefile* to configure CoreDNS.
 When CoreDNS starts, and the `-conf` flag is not given, it will look for a file named `Corefile` in the current directory.
-That file consists of one or more Server Blocks.
-Each Server Block lists one or more Plugins.
-Those Plugins may be further configured with Directives.
+That file consists of one or more *Server Blocks*.
+Each Server Block lists one or more *Plugins*.
+Those Plugins may be further configured with *Directives*.

 The ordering of the Plugins in the Corefile *does not determine* the order of the plugin chain.
 The order in which the the plugins are executed is determined by the ordering in `plugin.cfg`.